JimmyPun610/JimmyPun610/README.md

 #### Hi there 👋.
 I am Jimmy Pun from Hong Kong
 I am a full stack developer proficient in .Net development on web API (C# .NET Core), mobile application (Xamarin Forms), web application (Angular 2+) and Windows application (WPF).

-- 🔭 I’m currently working on .NET projects which include Xamarin Forms, .NET Core and some web applications
+- 🔭 I’m currently working on .NET projects which include Xamarin Forms, .NET Core and some web applications with Angular

 - 🤔 Here are some libraries which is useful in Xamarin Forms development.
   - [BarcodeScanner.XF - An alternative of Zxing Mobile which use Google Vision](https://github.com/JimmyPun610/BarcodeScanner.XF)